 With this in mind, you should at least consider the possibility of purchasing your own home.

-Butt before you rush off to look at properties, here are five things you need to know about buying your first home.
+But before you rush off to look at properties, here are five things you need to know about buying your first home.

-1. Talk To A Lender First
+1. Speak To A Realtor®

 2. Know Your Strengths